CS5331-1718-G3/rest-api-development/README.md

 #### Cross-Origin Resource Sharing (CORS)

-_TODO_
+Rather than enabling CORS by setting the `Access-Control-Allow-Origin` header so that cross-origin `XMLHttpRequest`s can be made successfully, we proxied any requests to the app server (i.e. `localhost:80`) on the `/api` route to the API server (i.e. `localhost:8080`).
+This prevents arbitrary access of the API from other origins, such as a malicious site.

+More details are explained under [Question 4: Proxying of the API Server](#proxying-of-api-server).

 #### Cookie domains

-_TODO_
+The cookies that are saved on the client are restricted to the same domain as the actual site.
+This means that any requests that the browser makes that are made outside of the site's domain, will not have the cookies sent along with it.
+This prevents session hijacking attacks, such as through XSS (if possible), or if an externally-hosted JavaScript file that is embedded in the website is compromised.

 #### Session ID prediction

-To prevent the possibility of session ID prediction, in which an attacker can sucessfully predicts a user's session ID, our session ID are generated using a Cryptographically Secure Pseudo-Random Number Generator by using uuid version 4.
-Which eliminate the possibility of an attacker being able to predict a user session ID
+To prevent the possibility of session ID prediction, in which an attacker can sucessfully predicts a user's session ID, our session ID are generated using a cryptographically secure pseudo-random number generator (PRNG) by using UUID version 4, which eliminates the possibility of an attacker being able to predict a user session ID, and hence spoof the identity of another logged in user.

 ### Question 3: Are there any improvements you would make to the API specification to improve the security of the web application?